 (he is still pretty grumpy!), but a grumpy old man who learns he can live with his wife’s memory, while also having a life of his own, with more people to love.

 Originally written in Swedish, the book has been published in dozens of languages, including English.
 While I read the English version, and some of the meaning was likely lost in translation, the color, warmth and humor came through.
 When I finished the book, I felt like I’d been temporarily made part of Ove’s makeshift family and wished I could be part of their neighborhood of characters.

 In 2015 a movie with the same title was released in Swedish.
-It wasn’t released in the United States, but is available for streaming on Amazon Prime.
+It wasn’t released in the United States, but is available for streaming on Amazon Prime and on DVD.
 In 2017 actor/producer Tom Hanks announced he is planning to produce an English version of the book, someday.

 Less than 12 hours after finishing the book, I was able to watch the movie for a comparison.
 I believe in watching movies in their original language, with subtitles, which happily is the only way Amazon Prime would let me watch it.

 While not a word for word adaptation of the book, A Man Called Ove movie was likely the most literal book adaptation I’ve ever seen.
 Many of the scenes were exactly as you would have imagined them while reading, with some minor changes.
 Of course, some of it is different, and having watched the movie so close to reading the book, it was a bit jarring, such as the way Ove and Sonja meet and the overall timing of the book.
 The book takes place over a longer time period than the movie, but the pacing feels right during the movie, so it wasn’t a problem.
 Ove was well cast, and it was interesting to see all the Swedish cultural references, scenery, and language that I either skimmed through or didn’t entirely understand while reading.